Did you know there is a version of the Pythagorean Theorem for right triangles on spheres?

-First, let's define precisely what we mean by a spherical triangle.
-A great circle on a is any circle whose center coincides with the center of the sphere.
+First, let’s define precisely what we mean by a spherical triangle.
+A great circle on a sphere is any circle whose center coincides with the center of the sphere.
 A spherical triangle is any 3-sided region enclosed by sides that are arcs of great circles.
 If one of the corner angles is a right angle, the triangle is a spherical right triangle.

 In such a triangle, let C denote the length of the side opposite right angle.
-Let A and B denote the lengths of the two sides.
+Let A and B denote the lengths of the other two sides.
 Let R denote the radius of the sphere.
 Then the following particularly nice formula holds:

 cos(C/R) = cos(A/R) cos(B/R).